wolfgangj/bone-lisp/README.md

 ## Quick Intro

-Bone Lisp doesn't try to be an overly innovative Lisp (like e.g. Clojure).
+Bone Lisp doesn't try to be an overly innovative Lisp (like e.g. Clojure), nor does it try hard to be compatible.
 I hope you'll like the few things Bone does different than traditional Lisps.

-We change one important piece of terminology:
+One important piece of terminology is changed:
 Keeping with the times, we reserve the term "function" for pure functions without side-effects.
-Since Bone Lisp allows some side-effets (like I/O), we speak about subroutines.
+Since Bone Lisp allows some side-effects (like I/O), we mostly speak about using subroutines in our code.
-(This is similar to Schemes use of "procedure", actually.)
-Usually, we abbreviate "subroutine" as "sub", as is common in BASIC.
+Usually, we abbreviate "subroutine" as "sub", like it is done in modern BASIC dialects.

 To the usual syntactic sugar (like `'x` for quoting) we only add a shortcut for anonymous subs with a single expression in the body: